 Since the ‘90s, when Diamond Way Buddhism started to grow in the Netherlands, many group retreats have been organized in rented venues all over the country.
-The wish to own some property with a plot of land gradually became stronger.
+The wish to own some property with a plot of land for a meet and retreat place gradually became stronger.
 In March of 2007 the 17th Karmapa, Trinley Thaye Dorje was informed about that wish and when Lama Ole visited Amsterdam in October of that same year he was asked for his view on it.
 Lama Ole:

 In January of 2011, during the Winter tour in Russia, he added the following:

 “It should be a place that is a little bit higher, but not too far from the big towns, so people could come there.
 One of the strongest energies is in Groningen.
 But on the other hand: near Amsterdam, or near Amsterdam and Rotterdam, would probably be the most important.
 So you could get there within an hour, an hour and a half, something like that.
 Maybe you’ll have one up north for longer retreats and one near the main towns for relaxation or for daily practice.”